 Looking For Specific Encouragement?

-Tagsadoption Africa Bible book commentaries breast cancer Cell Phones and Kids child sponsorship Christian moms Christian speakers Compassion Compassion International contest date your mate finances First-time moms friendship frugal living Hearts at Home Heart s at Home workshop home organization Jill Savage Lessons Learned living with less Mark and Jill Savage marriage Marriage Monday military families mom mom blog moms moms groups mothering encouragement My Heart's at Home parenting parenting teens prayer quotes Real Moms...Real Jesus recipes staying home videos wedding words of encouragement Yes moments
+Tagsadoption Africa Bible book commentaries breast cancer Cell Phones and Kids child sponsorship Christian moms Christian speakers Compassion Compassion International contest date your mate finances First-time moms friendship frugal living Hearts at Home Heart s at Home workshop home organization infidelity Jill Savage Lessons Learned living with less Mark and Jill Savage marriage Marriage Monday military families mom mom blog moms moms groups mothering encouragement My Heart's at Home parenting parenting teens prayer quotes Real Moms...Real Jesus recipes staying home videos wedding words of encouragement Yes moments

 Category Archives: Parenting

 One of my favorite times to chat with my kids has always been after school.
 As an at-home mom, I loved connecting with my kids as soon as they got home.
 Later as a working mom, I tried to call … Continue reading

 Perspective.
 It is the way we see something.
 It’s the compass for our emotions.
 It’s the change we sometimes need to get our head and our heart in a better place.
 Perspective is something moms need every August as we … Continue reading

 Pay for chores?
 Not pay for chores?
 Ah the debate.
 Over 30 years of parenting, we’ve been all over the map on this issue.
 We’ve done allowance, we’ve done no allowance.
 We have tied allowance to chores.
 We’ve separated allowance from … Continue reading

 Do your kids enjoy using sparklers for the 4th of July?
 If you have little ones who are afraid of the sparks, use a paper cup to protect their hand!